Nguru Mountains

 The Nguru Mountains are a mountain range in Morogoro Region, Tanzania, Africa.
-The Nguru Mountains are part of the Eastern Arc Mountains.
-The mountains are predominantly covered with rainforest, home to 83 species of birds (Romdal 2001) and African violets.
-There are a number of forest reserves in the mountains.
+They are part of the Eastern Arc Mountains.
+The mountains are predominantly covered with rainforest, home to 83 species of birds and African violets.
+Several forest reserves are located in the mountains.

 Geography

-The Nguru Mountains cover an area of 1672.90 km².
+The Nguru Mountains cover an area of 1672.90 km2.
 The highest elevation is 2400 meters in Nguru South.
 The range runs roughly northeast-southwest, and is split by the valley of the Mjonga River, a tributary of the Wami River.
 The range lies in the watershed of the Wami.
 The plain of the Wami and its tributary the Mkata lies to the southeast and east.
 The Uluguru Mountains lie to the southeast across the plain.
 The Ukaguru Mountains lie to the southwest, and the Nguu Mountains lie to the north; both ranges are separated from the Nguru Mountains by low hills.
 More hilly country separates the Maasai Steppe the northwest.